Valuation Approaches in Telecoms Arbitrations: Commercial Arbitrations

-While a study of awards in commercial ICC arbitrations found that the valuation methodology most often relied on was the cost approach, over the past decade we have observed a trend towards the market and income approaches.
+Although a study of awards in commercial International Chamber of Commerce arbitrations found that the valuation methodology most often relied on was the cost approach, during the past decade we have observed a trend towards the market and income approaches.

-The income approach usually offers the greatest flexibility for commercial telecommunication arbitrations.
-Also, mitigation factors can be comprehensibly included in the damage calculation under the income approach.
+The income approach usually offers the greatest flexibility for commercial telecommunications arbitrations.
+Also, mitigation factors can be comprehensibly included in the damages calculation under the income approach.

-Many commercial disputes in the telecommunication industry are related to licensing and supply agreements, M&A transactions or patents.
-In such cases, the subject in dispute is most often rather unique and market prices of comparable assets hence not available.
-The cost approach on the other hand might not be suitable to determine damages, as the costs incurred (or avoided) by the damaging party often is not equal to the damages suffered by the injured party.
+Many commercial disputes in the telecommunications industry are related to licensing and supply agreements, M&A transactions or patents.
+In such cases, the subject in dispute is most often rather unique and market prices of comparable assets hence are not available.
+The cost approach, on the other hand, might not be suitable to determine damages, as the costs incurred (or avoided) by the damaging party often are not equal to the damage suffered by the injured party.

 Irmgard Marboe, ‘Calculation of compensation and damages in international investment law’, 31–32 (2009); Mark Kantor, ‘Valuation for arbitration – compensation standards, valuation methods and expert evidence’, 16 (2008); see also Richard M Wise, ‘Quantification of economic damages’, 5 (1996).

-Something similar can apply to a difference in prices which most often applies to M&A disputes and therefore is not a focus area of this article.
+Something similar can apply to a difference in prices which most often applies to merger and acquisition disputes and, therefore, is not a focus area of this chapter.

-Similarly, disputes between customers and telecommunication providers are not the focus of this article.
+Similarly, disputes between customers and telecommunication providers are not the focus of this chapter.

-Conceptually, the valuation process under the market approach contains three steps: identify comparable assets (e.g., a peer group) and obtain the market prices of these assets; put the obtained market prices in relation to a metric, such as EBITDA, EBIT, SAC that is, convert the obtained market prices into a standardised multiple; and apply this multiple to the underlying metric of the asset to be valued.
+Conceptually, the valuation process under the market approach contains three steps: identify comparable assets (e.g., a peer group) and obtain the market prices of these assets; put the obtained market prices in relation to a metric, such as EBITDA (earnings before interest, taxes, depreciation and amortisation), EBIT (earnings before interest and taxes), SAC (subscriber acquisition costs), that is, convert the obtained market prices into a standardised multiple; and apply this multiple to the underlying metric of the asset to be valued.
 Considering this valuation concept, damages can then be calculated as the difference in the underlying metric that has been caused by the wrongful act multiplied by the determined multiple.

-Cornell, Bratford, ‘Discounted Cash Flow and Residual Earnings Valuation: A Comparison in the Context of Valuation Disputes’, Business Valuation Review, March 2013, p.
-1; Demirakos, Efthimios et. al: ‘What Valuation Models Do Analysts Use?’, Accounting Horizons, Vol. 18, No. 4; December 2014, p.
-221. The DCF method has several variations (or sub-methods), which are used in practice.
+Bradford Cornell, ‘Discounted Cash Flow and Residual Earnings Valuation: A Comparison in the Context of Valuation Disputes’, Business Valuation Review, March 2013, p.
+1; Efthimios Demirakos, et al., ‘What Valuation Models Do Analysts Use?’, Accounting Horizons, Vol. 18, No. 4; December 2014, p.
+221. Several variations (or sub-methods) of the discounted cash flow (DCF) method are used in practice.
 All these variations provide the same result if consistent assumptions are applied.
-Professor Fernández of the IESE Business School has shown in a study that there are ten different sub-methods discounting cash flows in valuation settings.
-Fernández, Pablo: ‘Valuing companies by cash flow discounting: ten methods and nine theories’, working paper no. 451, abstract without numbering (2006).
+Professor Fernández of the IESE Business School has shown in a study that there are 10 different sub-methods of discounting cash flows in valuation settings: Pablo Fernández: ‘Valuing companies by cash flow discounting: ten methods and nine theories’, Working Paper No. 451, abstract without numbering (2006).

 Moreover, it can be derived for any valuation date needed.

-Richard A Pollack et. al., ‘Calculating Lost Profits’, p.
-51 (2012).
-Lost profit calculations are typically prepared on a pre-tax basis.
+Richard A Pollack, et al., ‘Calculating Lost Profits’, (2012), p.
+51. Lost profit calculations are typically prepared on a pre-tax basis.

-Technically, the WACC is derived from the following formula:
+Technically, the weighted average cost of capital (WACC) is derived from the following formula: